 Kinsta’s hosting plans are based on the total number of monthly visits to your site on the server.
-The number of visits in a given month is the sum of the unique IP address seen within a 24-hour period as recorded in the Nginx logs.
+The number of visits in a given month is the sum of the unique IP addresses seen each 24-hour period as recorded in the Nginx logs.
 We recently moved from a bandwidth-based pricing model over to a visit-based pricing model due to the fact that this is easier for many of our users to understand and calculate, and then settle on the appropriate hosting plan.

 What is a Visit?